Strobilurus esculentus (Spruce Cone Cap)

 Description

-Strobilurus esculentus, also known as the Spruce Cone Cap, is a small agaric with a brown, conical cap and whitish gills.
-It can often be found in the spring on and around fallen spruce cones.
-This species never occurs on pine cones.
+Strobilurus esculentus, commonly known as the Spruce Cone Cap, is a small agaric mushroom with a brown, conical to convex cap and pale whitish gills.
+It typically appears in early spring, growing on or around fallen spruce cones, often forming scattered or clustered groups.
+This species is specific to spruce and is never found on pine cones.

-Cap brownish grey, convex, becoming flattened, smooth.
-The flesh is white and thin.
-It can also be off-white or brownish-black.
+Cap is brownish-grey, initially convex and becoming flattened with age.
+The surface is smooth.
+The flesh is white and thin, though it can also appear off-white or brownish-black.
 Gills crowded, white, and somewhat sinuate.
 Stem thin, elongated, lighter at the top and darker at the bottom.
 Woolly strands are visible at the base.
 Spore print white.

 Microscopic Features: The spores are elongated-ellipsoidal, and the cystids take on an elongated-fusiform shape.